 Aren’t our pets getting enough Omega-3s in their food?

-Pet food manufacturers are not required to add Omega-3 fatty acids to their products.
+Pet food manufacturers are not required to add Omega-3 fatty acids to their products for adult dogs and cats.
 A few manufacturers do add a small amount of Omega-3s, but because these fatty acids are both fragile and expensive, there is probably not a sufficient amount in the food by the time the animal eats it.Livestock and poultry in North America are raised or finished with large amounts of grain (usually corn).
 This unnatural diet converts most of their natural Omega-3s to Omega-6s.
 So, even if you are feeding a great homemade or raw food diet, there is still very little, if any, Omega-3 present.

 The only way to make sure your cat or dog is getting enough Omega-3s is to exclusively use organic, grass-fed livestock or pasture-raised poultry as a meat source…or to supplement with a marine oil containing EPA and DHA.

 What’s the difference between MOXXOR and other sources of DHA and EPA?

 The oil used in MOXXOR comes from a shellfish called Perna canaliculus (New Zealand green-lipped mussel).
 This oil contains both DHA and EPA, as well as many other fatty acids that have not been as well researched.
 Just one, called ETA (eicosotetranoic acid), is known to be strongly anti-inflammatory; even more powerful than EPA and DHA.